 - They owned a property with another person but with each owning an individual share This is known as being a ‘tenant in common’ or

-- The deceased held investments such as stocks and shares or a life assurance policy which pays into their estate.
+- They held investments such as stocks and shares or a life assurance policy which pays into their estate.

 - For Grant of Probate, the forms which need to be completed depend on where the deceased lived and whether or not Inheritance Tax needs to be paid.
 Executors can obtain a Grant by accessing the relevant forms online, and making an application to the Probate Registry.
-However, this can be a complex process and the Executor may want to instruct a specialist or solicitor to make the application.
+Alternatively, you can instruct a solicitor to make the application on your behalf for a fee.

 The time it takes to deal with the deceased’s estate will depend on a number of things such as how quickly information about the deceased’s assets and liabilities can be ascertained, whether inheritance tax is payable and the efficiency of the organisations you are dealing with.
 Banks may release funds to executors or the deceased’s spouse if the accounts are below their set limits.